Tornadoes of 2023: April 27–30 (United States)

 Low-end EF3 damage to a home in Virginia Beach, Virginia.

-Navy sailors cleaning up tree debris from the EF3 tornado at Fort Story, Virginia Beach.

 In late April, a slow-moving weather system produced scattered tornadoes in the Southern United States and Eastern United States over a four-day period.
 On April 27, the Storm Prediction Center issued a slight risk for the Gulf Coast, including a 5% risk of tornadoes.
 A strong EF2 tornado struck the small town of Hosford, Florida, downing many trees and severely damaging several homes.
 A high-end EF1 tornado caused damage in Lynn Haven, and several other weak tornadoes touched down in other parts of Florida and Georgia.
 On April 28, an EF0 tornado caused minor damage in Boynton Beach, a brief EF0 tornado also caused minor damage near Elkin, North Carolina, and an EF1 tornado downed many trees and injured two people at Fort Hood (now Fort Cavazos) in Texas.
 The SPC issued a slight risk for most of Florida and southeast Georgia the following day, including a 5% risk area for tornadoes.
 An MCS off the Florida coast produced damaging straight-line winds and heavy rain throughout the day.
 In Palm Beach Gardens, Florida, a high-end EF2 tornado partially unroofed an apartment building, largely destroyed a manufactured home, heavily damaged a dry-cleaning business, and downed many trees and large metal light poles.
 Along US 1, the tornado was caught on video as it flipped and tossed cars.
 During the early morning of April 30, a high-end EF1 tornado destroyed a metal storage building in rural Charlotte County, Florida.
 That afternoon, clusters of severe storms affected South Carolina, eastern North Carolina and the Hampton Roads area of Virginia.
 One embedded supercell made its way into north Virginia Beach, Virginia and produced an intense EF3 tornado that struck the city's residential areas, snapping or uprooting trees, overturning vehicles, and causing significant structural damage.
 Multiple large, well-built homes had their roofs torn off and sustained collapse of their top-floor exterior walls.
 The tornado then struck Fort Story, causing less severe damage there before it moved out into the Atlantic Ocean.
 Numerous videos and photographs taken by Virginia Beach residents depicted a "stovepipe" tornado with an audible roar.
 In addition to tornadoes, flash flooding affected the East Coast on April 30.
 In all, 16 tornadoes were confirmed.